Fewnity/Xenity-Engine/README.md

 Docker Desktop is needed to compile PSP and PsVita games.<br>
 Download Docker Desktop: https://www.docker.com/products/docker-desktop/

-Then install the Docker Image in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow Internet connection.
+Then install the Docker Image in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow internet connection.

 ## Compatible files
 Images: `.png .jpg .bmp`

 Audio: `.wav .mp3`

-Mesh: `.obj (Triangulate, no vertex color)`
+Mesh: `.obj (Triangulated only!)`

 Font: `.ttf`